balram7878/Web-Development-Learning/Backend/readme.md

 * It acts like a container or environment that provide access to core functionalities without having to import them manually.
 * These functions are provided are Node APIs, not by the JS language itself.

-- libuv is a C/C++ library that handle async task (timer, I/O, event loo, thread pool).
+- libuv is a C/C++ library that handle async task (timer, I/O, event loop, thread pool).

 * Node API uses libuv internally to provide non-blocking feature to your JS.